 Afternoon: Choose One of These, Not Both

-• Option B: Enoshima Aquarium.
+- Option B: Enoshima Aquarium.
 Choose this if your child is tired, the weather is not ideal, or you want a more comfortable finish to the day.
-It is the safer choice for babies, toddlers, and rainy afternoons, and serves as an easy introduction to a broader Enoshima day trip.
+It is the safer choice for babies, toddlers, and rainy afternoons, and it can also serve as an easy introduction to a broader Enoshima day trip.

 Parent tip: Kamakura goes better when you keep the afternoon flexible.
 A family day trip usually feels more successful when you finish one main cultural stop well rather than forcing too many attractions into the same day.